SquarerFive/VoxelPlugin/README.md

 # voxel plugin

 ## Introduction
 This is a forked repository of VoxelPlugin which is focused on mainly improving the FREE version.
-I'll call it "Enhanced Free Version".

 Current Changes:
 * Updated plugin to 4.23 and 4.24